Motion-Law-Characteristics/Coefficients

 Note on Input Torque Coefficient

-The maximum torque of a motion-law at the Follower is important.
-However, the rate-of-change of torque at crossover from acceleration to deceleration is as, if not more, important.
+The maximum torque required to drive the cam Follower is important.
+However, the rate-of-change of torque at the crossover, as it changes from positive to negative torque is also important, if not more important.

 A positive input torque on the cam-shaft winds-up (twists) the cam-shaft.
 A negative torque winds-down (untwists) the cam-shaft.

 The Torque changes from a positive to a negative value at the crossover.
-As backlash is traversed at crossover, the Torque reduces to only the 'friction torque'.
+As backlash is traversed at crossover, the Torque at the input reduces to only the 'friction torque'.
 The result is the speed of the drive-motor and cam-shaft may increase rapidly.
-Also, after backlash has been traversed, the drive becomes driven by the load.
-If the speed of the motor does increase, then the motion-law at the output is distorted.
-The maximum deceleration increases when the cam-shaft momentarily increases its speed.
+This will increase the impact shock as any backlash is traversed.
+If the speed of the motor does increase, the motion-law at the output is distorted and the maximum values of velocity and deceleration increase when the cam-shaft momentarily increases its speed.

 Power